 Federal law and privacy concerns limit what can be shared in the initial phase of this project as there are individuals in these records that are still alive.
 Until these records reach 100 years of age, the scanned images will not be made avaiable on the website, nor will any requests for copies of the records be granted.
 Additionally, there will be no public access to the records.
 Once the work on this set of records is complete, work will start on the other school records held by the historical society.
 Where the records meet the 100 year age minimum, images of those records will be made available on the website.

 That said, there is still a significant amount of genealogical data that can and will be shared from these records.

 First, users will be able to access a publically available master index of teachers and students contained in these records.
 These indexes will be added when the transcription process is completed.
 The exact format of each index is still in-work.

 The full transcription for each school contains each teacher's given name and surname, the student's given name and surname, the school term (e.g., 1939 -40), the grade the student is attending, the parent or guardian's given name and surname, and the page title of the page with the information.
 The transcriptions and other information about the schools are being made available in the School Records tab in the Members Only area of the website as the transcription process for each school is completed.

 The Transcription Process (Your Help Needed)

-Schools showing up in green are available for transcribing.
+Schools highlighted in green are available for transcribing.

-Schools showing up in red have been completed.
+Schools highlighted in light blue have been completed.

-Schools showing up in black are being made ready for transcribing.
+Schools without highlighting are being made ready for transcribing.